 When the umami component in fish is decomposed, it produces something called "trimethylamine" which is responsible for the fishy odor.
 Adding seasonings that contain salt help draw out the excess moisture and remove bitterness.
 Soy sauce in particular has a masking effect that softens the smell.
 The marinating step in this recipe is not to flavor the fish, but to remove unwanted odors and improve the overall taste.

 Depending on your preference, this recipe can be cooked either by shallow frying or regular pan-frying.
-If shallow frying, start heating your about 2-3cm (1 inch) of oil to 180°C (356°F), or a heat a pan on the stove over a medium heat for regular pan-frying.
+If shallow frying, start heating your about 2-3cm (1 inch) of oil to 180°C (356°F) or heat a pan on the stove over medium heat for regular pan-frying.

 Once the oil is hot, add the cod pieces and fry for about 2 minutes on each side or until golden and crispy all over.
 If pan frying, make sure to fry all the surfaces to achieve the crispy texture all over.